TravisWheelerLab/DIPLOMAT/docs/source/basic_usage.rst

 .. code-block:: sh

-    diplomat track_with -c path/to/config -v path/to/video -p FrameExporter
+    diplomat track_with -c path/to/config -v path/to/video -p FrameExporter -no 1

 The above command will generate a .dlfs file next to the video.
 To run tracking on it, run one of DIPLOMAT's tracking methods, but with the ``-fs`` flag passing in the frame store(s) instead of the video.